mfahadgull77/Optimizing-Multispectral-Transmission-Images-for-Early-Breast-Cancer-Screening-using-CNN-AE/readme.txt

 Configure parameters in CNN_AE_Model.py (e.g., batch size, learning rate, and epochs).

 Results
-Training loss curves and side-by-side image comparisons (noisy, denoised) illustrate model performance.
-Metrics like PSNR and RMSE validate the reconstruction quality.
+Metrics like PSNR and RMSE validate the reconstruction for image enhancement quality.

 Note: As the dataset is private and experimental, please contact the corresponding author at zhangtao@tju.edu.cn for permission to use it.
 The dataset will be provided on request.